The Battle of Vertieres - When Haitian Revolutionaries Dealt a Crushing Blow to Napoleon Bonaparte

 What was about to happen would have a dramatic impact on world history, allowing America to become the country that it is today.
 Most people don't realize that before the signing of the Louisiana Purchase in April of 1803, Napoleon Bonaparte had several agendas in fact that he attempted to play out between 1801-1802 (both failed miserably).

 One agenda involved the sending of 50,000 French soldiers, under the command of Charles Leclerc, to the island of Saint-Dominique to crush Toussaint and re-institute slavery.
 This occurred in February of 1802 before Toussaint was captured.
-The largest invasion fleet in history at the time crossed the Atlantic to retake the island of Saint Dominique (Haiti) from the formerly-enslaved black revolutionaries led by L'ovouture, Dessalines and other black generals.
+The largest invasion fleet in history at the time crossed the Atlantic to retake the island of Saint Dominique (Haiti) from the formerly-enslaved black revolutionaries led by L'ovouture, Dessalines, and other black generals.

-The other agenda however involved a treaty Napoleon had signed with the Spanish in 1800.
+The other agenda, however, involved a treaty Napoleon had signed with the Spanish in 1800.
 This treaty ceded the land Spain claimed (with no consent of indigenous Americans by the way) in America to the French.
 So this second agenda of Napoleon's included sending a second army 20,000 strong into America to plant the French flag firmly in the Louisiana territories.
-This would have posed a major military threat for the new American state so young that Thomas Jefferson was still in office.
+This would have posed a major military threat to the new American state so young that Thomas Jefferson was still in office.
 The French army at the time dwarfed America's and as John Baptiste writes in 'The Half Has Never Been Told: Slavery and the Making of American Capitalism,' Jefferson was not too keen on fighting the French army...alluding to the possibility that America may have to try to get back in Great Britain's good graces if it came to war with France.

 In Haiti, Leclerc was able to win several battles against the Haitians and tricked Toussaint into negotiations in May of 1802 (some say with the help of Dessalines who may have wanted to take Toussaint's place).
 Once Toussaint arrived, he was captured and taken to prison in France as mentioned above.
 However once Dessalines and the other black revolutionary leaders found out that Leclerc meant to re-institute slavery...the warring continued.
 This renewed round of fighting was now led by a much more brutal Dessalines at a time when the French army was hit with a yellow fever outbreak.
 Charles Leclerc himself died of yellow fever in late 1802.